dnypham/eventinerary/README.md

     npm install

+   3. Get an API key from [Seatgeek](http://platform.seatgeek.com/)

-   3. Make a copy of the provided .env.example file with the name .env.
+   4. Make a copy of the provided .env.example file with the name .env.
 Switch all config variables to your project's variables.

     cp .env.example .env

-   4. Create a new database
+   5. Create a new database

     pgweb --db=databaseName

-   5. Import the database schema
+   6. Import the database schema

     npm run db:import

-   6. View application by opening http://localhost:3000 in your browser.
+   7. View application by opening http://localhost:3000 in your browser.

     npm run dev